peer-base/peer-star/docs/rfc-identity.md

 - The verification of an artifact signed by the Session Public Key is made by:

-    1. Verifying the signature of the artifact against the Session Public Key of the author
+    1. Verifying the signature of the artifact against the Session Public Key of the author.
-    2. Verifying the signature of the Session Public Key of the author against the Device Public Key
+    2. Verifying the signature of the Session Public Key of the author against the Device Public Key of the author.
+This proves that the Session Public Key was authorized by the Device Public Key.
-    3. Verifying if the Device Public Key is present in the DID document associated with the DID
+    3. Verifying if the Device Public Key of the author is present in the DID document associated with the DID.
+This proves that the Device Public Key was authorized by the Identity (author).

 - The verification of an artifact signed by the Device Public Key is made by:

-    1. Verifying the signature of the artifact against the Session Public Key of the author
+    1. Verifying the signature of the artifact against the Device Public Key of the author.
-    2. Verifying if the Device Public Key is present in the DID document associated with the DID
+    2. Verifying if the Device Public Key of the author is present in the DID document associated with the DID.
+This proves that the Device Public Key was authorized by the Identity (author).

 There will be functions offered by the IdentityManagerClient to verify signatures using the processes described above.